 CIO Insight: Briefly, what does Terminal do for its clients?
 How does your specialized platform help to deliver results?

 And what this means for our clients is if they sign up with Terminal, they immediately have access to talented individuals in these markets.
-When they review their profiles, they’ll see if they’re vetted by Terminal to be a good remote employee, which means that we’ve assessed their communication skills, and we’ve assessed their work history and their preferences to ensure that they’re going to be a positive addition to the teams.
+When they review their profiles, they’ll see if they’re vetted by Terminal to be a good remote employee, which means that we’ve assessed their communication skills and we’ve assessed their work history and their preferences to ensure that they’re going to be a positive addition to the teams.
 And then our clients are able to interview them and hire.

 The second product that we offer is called the Remote Management Platform.
-This is everything that any company needs to be able to employ full-time talent in a compliant manner in any of the markets that we cover.
+This is everything that a company needs to be able to employ full-time talent in a compliant manner in any of the markets that we cover.

 So this allows access for our clients who, today, may not have an easy setup in the markets in which we cover, may not have a PEO relationship, or a professional employment organization relationship, and they want access to the best talent.
 And we believe that the best talent wants to be a full-time employee.
 With the Remote Management Platform, we can onboard and manage a role and its administration for full-time employees in the market.

-So what that means today for our clients, if they use us for both products, is regardless of where they are in the United States, if they are looking to broaden their pool of qualified candidates and they are open to the markets that we cover, it’s usually about seven to eight times larger than the market they would be working with in the United States.
+What that means today for our clients, if they use us for both products, is regardless of where they are in the United States, if they are looking to broaden their pool of qualified candidates and they are open to the markets that we cover, it’s usually about seven to eight times larger than the market they would be working with in the United States.

 CIO Insight: Many experts are talking about the burgeoning problem of a tech talent shortage now and in the future.
 Do you think there’s a true tech talent shortage, or do you think that another problem is at the root of the difficulties with tech hiring?
-What aren’t people talking about in this area that you think is important?

 Kellogg: Well, I certainly believe that there is a tech talent shortage worldwide and I think that there’s a combination of factors that led to this.
 Today there’s just an incredible amount of investment that is going into technology companies, as we’re seeing what we consider old school verticals now sort of decoupled and starting to add technology, which really brings a lot of value in those markets when you have tech talent.
-Between FinTech and health tech, these are massive industries that are now being kind of reinvented piece by piece and need more engineers to do it.
+Between FinTech and health tech, these are massive industries that are now being reinvented piece by piece and need more engineers to do it.

 We also have gone through a radical transition with the pandemic being the exclamation point, putting the digital transformation of so many different industries in full swing.
 And that just means that there’s so much more need for engineering talent to help an industry that probably wouldn’t have had that need before.